Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 Muscle loss

-Insufficient calorie intake can also result in the loss of lean muscle mass, which will have a negative impact on your overall body composition and strength.
+Insufficient calorie intake can also result in the loss of lean muscle mass, particularly when physical activity is limited, which will have a negative impact on your overall body composition and strength.

 FAQs